Cyences App for Splunk

 For new Splunk users, Enterprise Security requires a lot of fine tuning in order to get the most optimal experience and they may have trouble doing so as there’s so much to learn before even reaching that point.
 For example, users have to configure several correlation searches within Enterprise Security and understand how it ties into specific use cases as well.
 On the other hand, the Cyences app was created with having one goal in mind and that is to provide an out of the box end-to-end security solution.
 Meaning, Splunk users don't have to configure all that much in order to get things started right away.
 Additionally, the alerting feature found within the Cyences app allows users to receive alerts via Slack or by email all while keeping the false positives at a bare minimum.

 We’re always looking to improve the Cyences app by incorporating new features when possible.
 The first build came equipped with the Globally Detected Malicious IPs dashboard, which is one of the more prominent features of the Cyences app.
 This dashboard helps monitor bad traffic and it contains other insightful information such as if an IP address is associated with a distributed denial-of-service (DDoS) attack.
 For more information, please refer to the Globally Detected Malicious IPs section.
-The 1.2.0 version of the Cyences app includes a new component and that is the Device Master Table.
+Version 1.2.0 of the Cyences app features a new component and that is the Device Inventory Table.
 It’s a vital tool that helps with the security audit process and requires zero configuration.
 It lists all the different devices present in an environment by correlating data from CrowdStrike, Lansweeper, Qualys, Sophos, Tenable, and Windows Defender.
-For more information, please refer to the Device Master Table section.
+For more information, please refer to the Device Inventory section.

 The Cyences App is a contribution-based project that anyone can provide suggestions for.
 Visit the Cyences website for more information and to offer general feedback: https://cyences.com/welcome/